amrvac/amrvac/doc/methods.md

 into the momentum, energy and induction equations and to add a divergence wave for the Riemann solver.

-Powell's scheme is fast, it stabilizes the Riemann solver, and improves results for TVDLF and similar type methods, but it is non-conservative, and div B is not kept close to zero.  _Note the typo: 'powel' is the option and not 'powell' as would be the correct spelling..._
+Powell scheme is fast, it stabilizes the Riemann solver, and improves results for TVDLF and similar type methods, but it is non-conservative, and div B is not kept close to zero.

-#### Janhunen's fix: typedivbfix='janhunen'
+#### Janhunen fix: typedivbfix='janhunen'

-Only the source term added to the induction equation is added.
+Source term in Powell fix is only added to the induction equation.
 This approach is usable for both classical and relativistic MHD.

 #### Diffusive fix: typedivbfix='linde'